 How to analyse

-Once in the platform, just drag and drop the files you want to analyse and press upload.
+Once in the platform, just drag and drop the files you want to analyze and press upload.
 The upload and analysis will start immediately.

 What analyses can I perform?